BabylonJS/Documentation/content/features/featuresDeepDive/controls/timeline.md

 The main element to provide is a canvas on which we will be able to use a WebGL context to render the timeline.
 You could as well provide another Babylon.js control in order to share the WebGL context.
 For instance you could share the context this way with a Resizer in order to allow directly using a resized image as a thumbnail without extra copy.

-As we do not want to be opiniated about the UX you prefer or about the thumbnail generation itself it is all left to your implementation.
+As we do not want to be opinionated about the UX you prefer or about the thumbnail generation itself it is all left to your implementation.
 The only information you need to provide are:

 - _totalDuration_: the full duration of the video to cover (use to compute when all the thumbnails should be generated).
 - _thumbnailWidth_: define the width of your generated thumbnails (use during the rendering to know how much space they should take in the timeline)